Shariarbup/apex-crud/readme.md

 - Here you can find all API
 - Login and Registration API didn't need any authentication But Other API need authentication for access it
+- For Accessing other API we need authorize using token, which we get after successfull login